Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Pros:

-• Easy to install without the need for tools or complicated adjustments
+• Easy to install with no tools or complicated adjustments

-• Generally affordable and offer a budget-friendly option for improving insulation and sealing
+• Affordable and budget-friendly for better insulation and sealing

 Cons:

-• May not provide as tight of a seal as other types of door sweeps, potentially allowing some drafts, noise, or dust to enter
+• May not seal as tightly, allowing some drafts, noise, or dust

 5. Brush sweeps